massnomis/gwfintechhw1/FinTechCaseStudy/CaseStudy.md

 ## Compound Finance is an on-chain Money Market protocol

-The protocol is built on ethereum, using solidity contracts to allow
+The protocol is built on ethereum, using solidity contracts to allow user to interact in a way described as "peer to pool"

-Contributors: The names of everyone in your group

-### H3 heading: A title for the FinTech case study report
+Users can lend idle assets to earn interest on their money

+Users can then borrow assets against their deposits, as much as their "cratio" or collateralization ratio permits

+Borrowers pay interest on their borrowings, and a certain percentage "rratio" or reserve ratio of the interterst paid goes towards the protocols reserves.

+## Governance

+Compound has distributed tokens which allow holders to vote on protocol upgrades

+## Long term Outlook

+they are develpoping compound.cash on a gateway chanel, allowing for cheap transactions

+### Group Members: Sam and Christy

 Case study content: Content for the case study

 Push the changes to the shared GitHub repository.

 Navigate to the shared GitHub repository and confirm the changes.

-Hint
-If you and your partner plan to work on the file at the same time, be aware of merge conflicts.
-That is, be careful not to create separate versions of the file, as git will not know which version should take precedence.
-Learn more about git merge conflicts here.